John Willie: Early career

-Bizarre was published, at irregular intervals, from 1946 to 1959.
-Despite the nature of the magazine, Coutts was able to circumvent censorship and orders to cease publication because he was careful to avoid "nudity, homosexuality, overt violence, or obvious depictions of things that might be read as perverse or immoral and that might rankle those parties who were capable of banning, censoring or blocking circulation."
+Bizarre was published, at irregular intervals, from 1946 to 1956.
+Despite the nature of the magazine, Coutts was able to circumvent censorship and orders to cease publication because he was careful to avoid "nudity, homosexuality, overt violence, or obvious depictions of things that might be read as perverse or immoral and that might rankle those parties who were capable of banning, censoring or blocking the magazine's circulation."
 The magazine included many photographs, often of Willie's wife, and drawings of costume designs, some based on ideas from readers.
-There were also many letters from readers: he was accused of inventing these but insisted that they were genuine.
-These letters covered topics such as high heels, bondage, amputee fetishism, sadomasochism, transvestism, corsets and body modification.
-The magazine was suspended completely from 1947 to 1951.
-By 1956, Coutts was ready to give up the magazine and that year he sold it to someone described only as R.E.B., who published six more issues before Bizarre finally folded in 1959.
-There was no mention within the magazine that it had changed hands, but in issue no. 23 Mahlon Blaine was introduced by the editor as the artist who was to replace Willie as the primary illustrator.
+There were also many letters from readers, covering topics such as high heels, bondage, amputee fetishism, sadomasochism, transvestism, corsets, and body modification.

+In 1956, the magazine was sold to his friend R.E.B., who published six more issues.